TRAINING OPPORTUNITIES AT FULLER PSYCHOLOGICAL AND FAMILY SERVICES

 Video Recording Capability

-FPFS therapy rooms are equipped with video recording capabilities that record both the client and the clinician.
+FPFS therapy rooms and telehealth platforms are equipped with video recording capabilities that record both the client and the clinician.
 These recordings are regularly reviewed during supervision to enhance training effectiveness.

 Exposure to a variety of therapeutic modalities and types